abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 mundane and we do all the time, such as getting up at night to go to the toilet—well, tonight may be the last time for us to do that.
 It’s always important to recollect and remember that, making sure we are using our time skillfully.
-Tan Pannyavudo was a very diligent and sincere monk.
+Tan Paññāvuḍḍho was a very diligent and sincere monk.
 He had a career track waiting for him in the world but chose not to take it.
 Instead, he became a monk, used his time skillfully, and put effort into his spiritual life.